temporalio/documentation/docs/application-development-guide.md

 Sending a Signal from within a Workflow is often referred to as sending an External Signal.

-The [SignalExternalWorkflowExecutionInitiated](/docs/references/events#signalexternalworkflowexecutioninitiated) Event appears in the Workflow Execution Event History of the Workflow that sent the Signal, and the [WorkflowExecutionSignaled](/docs/references/events#workflowexecutionsignaled) Event appears in the Event History of the Workflow that receives the Signal.
+The [SignalExternalWorkflowExecutionInitiated](/references/events#signalexternalworkflowexecutioninitiated) Event appears in the Workflow Execution Event History of the Workflow that sent the Signal, and the [WorkflowExecutionSignaled](/references/events#workflowexecutionsignaled) Event appears in the Event History of the Workflow that receives the Signal.

 <Tabs
 defaultValue="go"
 groupId="site-lang"
-values={[{label: 'Go', value: 'go'},{label: 'Java', value: 'java'},{label: 'PHP', value: 'php'},{label: 'Typescript', value: 'typescript'},]}>
+values={[{label: 'Go', value: 'go'},{label: 'Java', value: 'java'},{label: 'PHP', value: 'php'},{label: 'TypeScript', value: 'typescript'},]}>

 <TabItem value="go">